nicedreams/rsyncsnap/README.md

 - Do not delete the soft link to rsyncsnap-current directory!
 The soft link to rsyncsnap-current directory is most important and how rsyncsnap keeps track of previous backup.
 - Be careful with backup snapshot number.
 If snapshot amount is set to a low number like 1 then all snapshots will be removed.

-## Remote (ssh) Notice:
-- Syncing to remote server will NOT auto delete snapshots from remote server even though entered.
-You must keep track and remove manually.
-Or create maintenance script on remote server to manage.
-- Will preserve hard-links to remote server.
-- Recommended to use ssh key authentication for automation like cron jobs.
-Configure ~/.ssh/config for easier access.

 ## Installation

 Copy rsyncsnap file to /usr/local/bin or any other directory and give execute permissions.